 This article will guide you on:

-- Different sections in the resume of a Marketing Head
+- Ideal resume format of a Marketing Head resume

 Length of the Marketing Head Resume

-The position of marketing Head is attained after good 12-14 years of work experience.
+The position of Marketing Head is attained after 12-14 years of work experience.

 Given the fact that the work experience is lengthy and you also have to showcase awards, educational qualifications, projects, etc. it is evident that length of the resume might consume many pages.

 But the ideal length of the resume to catch recruiter's attention is not more than 2 pages.

 Resume exceeding 2 pages gives an impression that the applicant is not aware of industry standards.

 A 2-page resume should be made only if you have 10+ years of work experience and you possess certain technical skills which can be showcased only through a separate section for the same.